About

-Helmsley invests in approaches that improve health stability for New York City’s populations with the greatest needs.
-We support efforts that improve healthcare delivery and access for high-needs patients, acknowledging root causes such as homelessness, adverse childhood experiences, the impacts of health and racial inequity, and intergenerational poverty.
+Helmsley invests in approaches that improve health stability for New York City’s populations who are most critically underserved—New Yorkers living with both physical or behavioral health conditions, and social needs such as homelessness.
+We support efforts that advance healthcare delivery and access for these high-needs patients, acknowledging compounding root causes such as adverse childhood experiences, the impacts of health and racial inequity, and intergenerational poverty.

-We work closely with partners in all five boroughs, from nonprofits, to local government agencies, to community leaders.
+We work closely with partners in all five boroughs, from nonprofits to local government agencies to community leaders to impact change.

-Rooted in a commitment to systems change, our grantmaking is geared towards finding and fixing the roadblocks standing between vulnerable people and the path to a healthier life.
+Rooted in a commitment to systems change, our grantmaking is geared towards innovation and lifting roadblocks standing between vulnerable people and the path to a healthier life.

-Access to quality healthcare is hindered by issues like housing instability, food insecurity, and mental health conditions.
-We confront this challenge by supporting efforts focused on patient-centered, holistic, and more consistent care.
+Access to quality healthcare is hindered by issues like housing instability, food insecurity and acute mental health conditions.
+We confront this challenge with a sharp focus on access to stable housing, a critical foundation that enables New Yorkers to receive the care and support that they need.
+We champion health-supported housing and other efforts that offer patient-centered, holistic, and quality care.

-We support greater access to behavioral health services in underserved areas, as well as training and education to better integrate mental healthcare into social services and other care settings.
+We support greater access to behavioral health services in under-resourced areas, as well as training and education to better integrate mental healthcare into social services and other care settings for New Yorkers with complex health and social needs.

 Increasing Access to Green Space for Health

-We recognize the physical and mental health benefits of green space, especially during the COVID-19 pandemic.
-We support organizations focused on enhancing and creating more accessible green space in underserved areas across the five boroughs.
+We take a holistic approach in cultivating an ecosystem of supports that improve health stability, and we recognize the physical and mental health benefits of green spaces.
+We support organizations focused on enhancing and creating more accessible, health-activated green space in underserved areas across the five boroughs.

 Recent Grants